-The Independence LMV has a length of 80m, beam of 12m, draught of 3m, and displacement of 1,250t.
+Independence LMV has a length of 80m, a beam of 12m, a draught of 3m, and displacement of 1,250t.
 It complements a standard crew of 23.

 The new centralised GFCS at the vessel’s control centre is interfaced with main and secondary guns, radar, optoelectronics and navigation systems.
 The system’s open architecture allows integration with the combat management system and support future upgrades.

 Thales NS100 three-dimensional surveillance radar and Kelvin Hughes Sharpeye navigation radar on-board the vessel allows the detection of surface targets in the jam-packed environment.

 STELOP 360° panoramic day and night camera package installed on the vessel integrates an all-round surveillance system and STELOP Compass D electro-optic directors for identifying targets.

 Independence-class LMVs are powered by a combined diesel and diesel (CODAD) propulsion system integrating two MTU 20V 4000 M93L diesel engines.
 Each engine develops a maximum power output of 4,300kW (5,770shp).
 The propulsion ensures high-manoeuvrability in confined and congested littoral waters.

 LMV has a speed in excess of 27k and range of 3,500nmi.
 The maximum endurance of the ship is 14 days.